NAMI Greater San Antonio (Nonprofit )

 • An opportunity to hear open and honest perspectives on a highly misunderstood topic

-• A chance to ask leaders questions, allowing for a deeper understanding of mental health conditions and dispelling of stereotypes and misconceptions
+• A chance to ask leaders questions, allowing for a deeper understanding of mental health conditions and dispelling stereotypes and misconceptions

 • The understanding that people with mental health conditions have lives enriched by hopes, dreams, and goals